-Below are some tips for finding and working with a specialist:
+Please consider the following tips for finding and working with a specialist:

 - Because of this, you may need to seek help well outside of your local area in order to get an appropriate evaluation and treatment plan.

-- General patient intake information
+- General patient intake information: